-FOCUS AREA COMPLETED PRIOR TO 2022 COMPLETED IN 2022 NEXT STEPS 3 WORKER VOICE: Enable workers in our supply chain to raise and resolve issues by ensuring there are appropriate, robust and effective channels for them to do so.
+FOCUS AREA COMPLETED PRIOR TO 2023 COMPLETED IN 2023 NEXT STEPS 3 WORKER VOICE: Enable workers in our supply chain to raise and resolve issues by ensuring there are appropriate, robust and effective channels for them to do so.
 Worker surveys piloted at 14 sites across Hungary, Italy, Romania, China and India.
 The survey questions were developed with ethical trading consultancy Impactt and reviewed by experts including a trade union and the Ethical Trading Initiative.
 A grievance mechanism provided to supplier and their workers in a form of email ID included in our Code of Conduct.
-In 2019, we piloted Direct Worker reporting, a channel for workers to give anonymous feedback, with 3 direct and 9 indirect Italian facilities, covering 237 workers through &amp; Wider.
+In 2019, we piloted Direct Worker reporting, a channel for workers to give anonymous feedback, with 3 direct and 9 indirect Italian facilities, covering 237 workers through &Wider.
 We have launched SpeakUp, a robust global grievance mechanism tool through a third-party specialist organisation People in Touch.
 The tool is available to anyone across our T1 value chain, including employees, suppliers and workers, in any country and can be used in local language.
 Piloted a digital worker training and awareness raising tool with 12 facilities in Italy.
-SpeakUp channel monitoring and implementation across new suppliers. • Expand the direct worker reporting and feedback mechanism to T2 facilities across our supply chain and make sure it if known and effective in all sites.
-4 TRAINING: Continue to raise awareness of what modern slavery can look like through scaling up training for SMC staff and suppliers.
-We aim to help our suppliers build capacity to identify, remediate and prevent modern slavery in their supply chains.
+SpeakUp channel monitoring and implementation across new suppliers.
+We managed two cases reported by suppliers' workers thought our grievance mechanism, the SpeakUp tool.
+The cases were managed internally by the SMC CSR & Human Rights and supported by a third- party company appointed by SMC.
+Expand the direct worker reporting and feedback mechanism to T2 facilities across our supply chain and make sure it if known and effective in all sites.

+FOCUS AREA COMPLETED PRIOR TO 2023 COMPLETED IN 2023 NEXT STEPS 4 TRAINING: Continue to raise awareness of what modern slavery can look like through scaling up training for SMC staff and suppliers.
+We aim to help our suppliers build capacity to identify, re-mediate and prevent modern slavery in their supply chains.
 Product Suppliers from all key regions, including Italy, Hungary, India, China, Spain and Portugal have received training on modern slavery and 100% of Product Supplier received a detailed Modern Slavery Due Diligence Guidance as part of our implementation of the Modern Slavery Policy since 2017.
 Since January 2017, staff in key positions such as design, production, store planning and operations received specific training on modern slavery.
 25 direct suppliers attended our Supplier Summit in June 2019 and received training on the key social responsibility risks, including the risk of modern slavery in their supply chains.
 23% of our direct Tier 1 Suppliers have participated in improvement projects to date.
-Webinar training with information about support provided by the Italian Government to tackle COVID-19 consequences shared with all current Tier 1 suppliers in Italy through Bureau Veritas Italia. • In early 2022, we have included our social responsibility programme and key training on modern slavery in the induction program for new employees. • We have provided to our suppliers with a training initiative structured in 3 separate sessions focused on CSR topics to improve suppliers' skills on supply chain management with a specific focus in Italy. • We have organized together with the UN agency of International Organization for Migration one webinar for our Italian Suppliers focused on responsible recruitments, migrant labour.
+Webinar training with information about support provided by the Italian Government to tackle COVID-19 consequences shared with all current Tier 1 suppliers in Italy through Bureau Veritas Italia.
+In early 2022, we have included our social responsibility programme and key training on modern slavery in the induction program for new employees.
+We have provided to our suppliers with a training initiative structured in 3 separate sessions focused on CSR topics to improve suppliers' skills on supply chain management with a specific focus in Italy.
+We have organised together with the UN agency of International Organisation for Migration one webinar for our Italian Suppliers focused on responsible recruitments, migrant labour.
+At the end of 2023, we started to plan an internal staff staining regarding several topics concerning Sustainability and Corporate Social Responsibility in order to keep SMC employees updated about Sustainability developments and company's projects.
 Extend the remote training to more partners in our supply chain.
 All new SMC employees trained on modern slavery and human rights.
+Organise new staff training to update SMC's employees regarding CSR, Sustainability and related company projects.